 They do pretty much nothing for me.
 Too much of the vocabulary I can understand is stripped away.
 I think they're superb for what they are, I can feel them almost working, and they probably work very well for some people.
 Some work for me better than others, but I am pretty sure that's because they're evoking specific objects and shapes, rather than operating at a visceral, emotional, level.

 If you haven't seen these things, go look at them.
 Whether they work as art or not for you, they will certainly open your mind to possibilities.

 I "get" what the Equivalents photographs are trying to do.
-I think I even "get" what Pollack was going for.
+I think I even "get" what Pollock was going for.
 Christo?
 I dunno, that guy's just nuts.
 It just doesn't work for me.